// archives

 FCJ-124 Interactive Environments as Fields of Transduction

 Christoph Brunner.
 Zurich University of the Arts & Concordia University, Montreal.
 Jonas Fritsch.
 Department of Information and Media Studies, Aarhus Universitet.
 Introduction Digital and interactive technologies have evolved dramatically as the traditional desktop computer has given way to ubiquitous computation.
-Computation is now an integrated part of many people’s everyday lives, a question of experience […]
+Computation is now an integrated part of many people’s everyday lives, a question of experience more than simple use, as John McCarthy and Peter Wright have argued in their seminal book on the subject Technology as Experience.
+Yet while all this might be a simple given, accounting for and working with the reality of newer interactive technologies is less straightforward.
+Ubiquitous computation provides a digital layer that can be added to almost anything, offering radically new contexts of use and technological possibilities (McCullough, 2004).
+This changes the way one can—and must—imagine the design of digital and interactive technologies.
+Design is often now for what Terry Winograd has termed ‘interspaces’, in […]

 FCJ-120 Other Ways Of Knowing: Embodied Investigations of the Unstable, Slippery and Incomplete

 Petra Gemeinboeck College of Fine Arts, University of New South Wales, Sydney Rob Saunders Faculty of Architecture, Design and Planning, University of Sydney ‘… unceasingly we are bombarded with pseudorealities manufactured by very sophisticated people using very sophisticated electronic mechanisms.
 I do not distrust their motives; I distrust their power.
-They have a lot of […]
+They have a lot of it.
+And it is an astonishing power: that of creating whole universes, universes of the mind.
+I ought to know.
+I do the same thing. … However, I will reveal a secret to you: I like to build universes that do fall apart.’ —Philip K. Dick (1995: 262) One of the most curious characteristics of computing processes and the medium of the digital is that they evoke, reinforce, produce and nourish two disparate positions of understanding us and the world: the reductionist, generalised and objective; and, the situated, partial and multiple.
+The first looks at […]